ChisakiKai/TexasRoboto/README.md

 # Pɧơɛnıх
 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a Marie fork, Pɧơɛnıх was created for personal use by [this person](https://t.me/TheRealPhoenix).
+Originally a Marie fork, Texas was created for personal use by [this person](https://t.me//Anomaliii).
 Feel free to add it to your groups though!

 Can be found on telegram as [Pɧơɛnıх](https://t.me/TheRealPhoenixBot).